 |SPED 545||Strategies, Methods, Interventions and Approaches to Teaching Reading, Math, Writing and Content Area Information *||6 credits|

 * Denotes courses employing a blended format (face-to-face and online instruction).

 Note: if students have already taken Trinity Christian College’s LBS I master’s degree program SPED 525 and SPED 530 may be waived.

-Students who already have a Master's in Education can choose to only take the courses approved by BACB® to be eligible for the BCBA Exam.
-This would involve one course each semester: SPED 510, SPED 520, SPED 540, SPED 545, and SPED 695.
+Students with a Master’s in Education may choose to earn BCBA certificate only.
+To earn the BCBA certificate, students would take one course a semester - SPED 510, SPED 520, SPED 540, SPED 545, and SPED 695.

 The Graduate Studies department has rolling admissions and there is no set deadline for application materials.
 There are a limited number of seats in each cohort, so applicants are encouraged to apply early.